52nd Tennessee Infantry Regiment

 The 52nd Regiment, Tennessee Infantry was an infantry regiment from Tennessee that served with the Confederate States Army in the American Civil War.
 Notable battles that the regiment has engaged in include Shiloh and Chickamauga.

+Organization

+This regiment was organized at Henderson Station, Tennessee, on January 1, 1862, with the men recruited from the counties of Decatur, Shelby, Weakley, and Henderson.